vebrasmusic/VspDataVisualizer/README.md

 # VSP Visualizer

-* specifically for TRAQ internal use in generating useful curves from the VSP-3000 in terms of enzymatic reactions.
+* specifically for TRAQ internal use in generating useful curves from the VSP-3000 and other calibrations, but in general can be a good fresher on GUI stuff for python + analysis.

+* uses PyQT, Numpy, Matplotlib

 ## How to run